clarkeadg/nestjs-react-redux-dashboard/README.md

 ### Setup ENV file
 - Copy the file example.env to .env
-- Change settings for DB connection, jwt secet, and initial user login
+- Change settings for DB connection, jwt secret, and initial user login

 ### Setup Database
 - Run this command to migrate the database